#command-line-tool #key #simpler #macos #dock #cutler #declarative-config #macos-cli #macos-utilities

 FlashDateSeparators = true

-For more details on the different defaults domains and values available for macOS, check out the Resources section.
-The TOML above effectively translates to these commands:
+For more details on the different defaults domains and available values on macOS, take a look at the Resources section.
+The TOML above translates into these commands:

 defaults write com.apple.dock "tilesize" -int "46"